Douglas C. Bennett: Background and career

 Bennett grew up in Rochester, New York and graduated from Haverford College in 1968.
-He obtained his M.Phil and his Ph.D. in Political Science from Yale University.
+He obtained his MPhil and his Ph.D. in Political Science from Yale University.
 Bennett taught political science at Temple University from 1973 to 1989, before becoming the president of Earlham College.
 He credits Gerhard Spiegler as his inspiration to become a college president.

 Media attention

 Bennett became known throughout the state of Indiana for dismissing the majority of the board of directors of Conner Prairie in June 2003, formerly a wholly owned subsidiary of Earlham College.
 This action precipitated involvement from Indiana's attorney general leading to a split between the two organizations including a division of a substantial endowment established by philanthropist Eli Lilly.

-Earlham College, during Bennett's tenure, gained national media attention when political analyst and Fox News commentator William Kristol, was hit with a cream pie by a student while giving a speech on foreign policy in March 2005.
+Earlham College, during Bennett's tenure, gained national media attention when political analyst, architect of the Iraq War, and Fox News commentator William Kristol, was hit with a cream pie by a student while giving a speech on foreign policy in March 2005.
 The pie hit Kristol's face and also reached Bennett's shoulder.